JamieFristrom/dungeonlife/README.md

 Let me get this out of the way: I'm embarrassed to let people look at this code.
 My main excuse for the state it's in is that building up tech debt is a good idea for indies who don't know how long they're going to stick with a project, because it's a debt you probably never have to pay back.
 For me, the *most* embarrassing part are the Hero and Monster classes themselves; there is a lot of duplicate code in there. :scream:

-The second most embarrassing part is that I switched to typescript partway through, learning typescript as I went, and the project is part lua, part n00b typescript.
+The second most embarrassing part is that I switched to typescript partway through but it is still half in Lua.

 But!
 I want to give back to the community, I want people to be able to do what they want with Dungeon Life, and I'm hoping that just maybe someone will make some cool stuff that they'll share back.
 So here goes.

-And that said, there's more here I'm proud of than embarrassed of--for the most part it is data driven, and it doesn't do stateful things when not necessary, and those are usually my two priorities when architecting--so if you see something you don't like chances are I did it that way for a reason.
+And that said, there's more here I'm proud of than embarrassed of--at least half of it *is* in Typescript, it has a nice suite of automated tests that have saved my bacon multiple times, for the most part it is data driven, and it generally avoids stateful things when not necessary (the mob AI for example)--so if you see something you don't like chances are I did it that way for a reason.
 Feel free to ask why!

-And this is the first time I've released open soure in this manner - if there are common practices it would be nice for me to do let me know!
 A good place to ask would be on the Discord (https://discord.gg/7BQNSu which requires a Roblox username) or Twitter (https://twitter.com/happionlabs.)

 # don't download, clone